Lower & Middle School

 What kind of child does AltSchool look for?

-There is no single perfect student for AltSchool.
-We look for children with a combination of skills, talents, interests and learning styles.
-We also look for children with a combination of curiosity, enthusiasm and optimism.
+There is no single type of student who excels at AltSchool.
+We look for children with a combination of skills, talents, interests, and learning styles.
+We also look for children with a combination of curiosity, enthusiasm, and optimism.
 We consider these elements when putting together our classrooms.
 We aim to attract students who complement one another and help each other grow.
+Because we provide personalized learning experiences and we have multiple locations and school environments, we are able to provide educational environments for a wide range of personality types and learners.

 How many openings do you have?